Aaronhjlee/DoodlePredictor/README.md

 Below are the results from my process of building the NN:

 Optimizing for batch size(25 -> 32) to epochs(50)

-Accuracy = 0.4467
+ccuracy = 0.4467

 ![](images/batch_epoch.png)

 Optimizing for the optomizer(adam)

 Accuracy = 0.4464

 ![](images/optimizer.png)

 Optimizing for learning-rate(0.2) and momentum(0.4)

 Accuracy = 0.4509

 ![](images/lr_momentum.png)

 Optimizing for neuron activation(softmax)

 Accuracy = 0.4531

 ![](images/activation.png)

 Optimizing for number of hidden layers(30)

 Accuracy = 0.4572

 ![](images/final_nn.png)

 At the end of it, we improved our model by 1.05%.

 There was more testing that was done:
 * varying number of layers
 * Applying PCA before

-Neural networks are hard to navigate when you do not identify specific traits for each hidden layer to 'look for' such as edges, lines, corners, etc.
+Neural networks are hard to navigate when you do not identify specific traits for each hidden layer to 'look for' such as edges, lines, corners,etc.

 ## Future Analysis